Michael Brandon (pornographic actor)

-Michael Brandon (born February 9, 1965) is an American, pornographic actor and director (formerly exclusive to Raging Stallion Studios) who specializes in gay pornography.
+Michael Brandon (born February 8, 1965) is an American pornographic actor and director (formerly exclusive to Raging Stallion Studios) who specializes in gay pornography.
 He has had his own subdivision at Raging Stallion called "Monster Bang" and has previously participated in some charitable efforts.

 Career

 Brandon helped set up Raging Stallion Studios and has stated that he started in porn after answering an ad in Frontiers magazine.
 He began his career in porn in 1989.
 In 1990 and again in 1997, Brandon was convicted on drug possession charges and eventually spent three years in jail.
-In 2007 he was arrested again for drug possession.
+In 2007, he was arrested again for drug possession.
 He also directed, produced, and wrote Passport to Paradise.

 Brandon appeared in nearly 200 films between 1999 and 2006, and he eventually directed his own line of films known as the "MonsterBang videos".
 He has engaged in what appeared to be a very busy escorting career that was documented on his website and on an online escort review site (Daddysreviews.com).

-In 2011 he became Vice President of 9X6 Lube.
+In 2011, he became Vice President of 9X6 Lube.

-In 2013 he co-hosted Grabby Awards ceremony.
+In 2013, he co-hosted Grabby Awards ceremony.

-In 2014 he became new executive director of a community-based group that helps queer men in San Francisco.
+In 2014, he became new executive director of the Community Initiative (originally the Gay Men's Community Initiative, now simply Community), a community-based group that helps queer men in San Francisco.